 Destruction of seagrass meadows also limits the amount of carbon that oceans can absorb, accelerating global warming.
 So maintaining a stable carbon cycle is part of what sharks do to the ecosystem.

 In addition, big sharks like whale sharks store significantly high amounts of carbon in their bodies.
 And when they naturally die, they sink to the ocean floor and become food for scavengers.
-This recycles the carbon.
+This recycles carbon.

 Sharks also help to recycle carbon in the ocean by consuming the dead matter in the ocean.
 Therefore, interfering with the whale sharks’ ecosystem disrupts the carbon cycle.